aslo/maven-builder/README.md

 # Maven builder
-A docker image that contains maven along with a cache of commonly-used dependencies.
-All dependencies to be pre-cached should be declared in the provided `pom.xml` file.
-We use a dummy project to have maven download all declared dependencies.
+This repository contains the source for a docker image that contains an installation of maven along with a cache of commonly-used dependencies.

+## Building the image
 The image can be built using the `build.sh` script.
+This invokes docker to build the image.
+At build time, all dependencies declared in the included `pom.xml` file are downloaded to the image.

 ## Caveats
+Maven is a dependency management tool that is meant to work within the scope of a project.
+Because if that, it assumes that all declared dependencies should form a valid project.
-Since we are using a pom.xml file to declare maven dependencies to download, maven assumes they should form a coherent project.
-That is, maven will not allow more than one version of a given dependency.
-We can likely work around this through clever use of maven profiles.
+That means maven will not allow more than one version of a given dependency to be installed.

-It may just be simpler to pre-cache via direct download from maven central, removing maven from the process altogether.
+We can likely work around this through clever use of maven profiles, but it may just be simpler to pre-cache via direct download from maven central, removing maven from the process altogether.